boostercloud/booster/README.md

 # What is Booster Framework?

 [Booster Framework](https://boosterframework.com) is a software development framework designed to create event-driven backend microservices that focus on extreme development productivity.
-It provides a highly opinionated implementation of the CQRS and Event Sourcing patterns in Typescript, using [DDD (Domain-Driven Design)](https://en.wikipedia.org/wiki/Domain-driven_design) semantics that makes business logic fit naturally in the code.
+It provides a highly opinionated implementation of the CQRS and Event Sourcing patterns in Typescript, using [DDD (Domain-Driven Design)](https://en.wikipedia.org/wiki/Domain-driven_design) semantics that makes business logic fit naturally within the code.
 Thanks to Booster, business, product, and technical teams can collaborate, sharing a much closer language.

 Booster uses advanced static analysis techniques and takes advantage of the Typescript type system to understand the structure and semantics of your code and minimize the amount of glue code.
 It’s capable not just of building an entirely functioning GraphQL API for you, but also to build an optimal, production-ready and scalable cloud infrastructure for your application in your preferred cloud provider (Azure or AWS).